 No price changes or new sales.

 2 closed sales: 15155 Wiles Dr 3/2 $1.875M, 11514 Andy Rosse Ln 5/5 $2.36M.

 Nothing to report.

 This representation is based in part on data supplied by the Sanibel & Captiva Islands Association of Realtors® Multiple Listing Service.
 Neither the association nor its MLS guarantees or is in any way responsible for its accuracy.
 Data maintained by the association or its MLS may not reflect all real estate activity in the market.
 The information provided represents the general real estate activity in the community and does not imply that SanibelSusan Realty Associates is participating or participated in these transactions.

-Until next Friday,
+Until next Friday, enjoy your week!

 Susan Andrews, aka SanibelSusan